 Hours: Everyday 9 am to 2 am

-Side Walk Bar is a lively place with vibrant colored light murals and hut-like decoration and furniture.
+Another best bars in Hanoi is Side Walk Bar.
+It is a lively place with vibrant colored light murals and hut-like decoration and furniture.
 If you have lived in Hanoi in for a little bit, I am sure you must have heard or been there at least once!
 It is also a well known LGBT oriented bar in Hanoi.
 They have an open-air as well as a covered area that offers a full range of refreshments from coffee to cocktail.
 I remember going there on 1 rainy evening and I thought soft music playing complimented the weather so much!
 It is a favorite of ex-pats, a good place to hang out, and make new friends, especially LGBT identified or LGBT allies.

 Before I forget, sometimes they give out free beer for about an hour, which is AWESOME!
 The staff is friendly and constantly walks around to pick up empty bottles or glasses.
 The DJ usually plays cool 70’s and 80’s music and the price range is just from VND 5,000 – 120,000.